TTG is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 I think a lot of buying stocks is about being a good observer of human behavior.

 Waiting on IPOs to cool off?

-The LA Times recently did a fun look at IPOs after their first 60 days and added a interactive game you can play to see when the best time to buy that stock was.
-They profile 7 “next big thing” stocks and it is interesting to see the low point for that stock.
+The LA Times recently did a fun look at IPOs after their first 60 days and added an interactive game you can play to see when the best time to buy that stock was.
+The site profiles 7 “next big thing” stocks and it is interesting to see the low point for that stock.

 And for most, it wasn’t the first day (or even first several days) after listing.

 Here’s a look at Facebook – who struggled for quite a while to get their footing:

 Now trading at $188, any purchase during that first 60 days would have done you well today – but it’s interesting here to note how far it fell from its initial price of $40+ to a low of $20.